TheMoon2000/SurveyLex-ios-Framework/README.md

 # SurveyLex iOS Survey-taking Framework

+## Introduction
+This Swift framework (iOS 11.0+) is designed to natively store, display and submit the most common elements in a typical online survey, and its precise architecture is engineered based on  [SurveyLex](https://www.surveylex.com), a survey-taking platform developed by [NeuroLex Laboratories Inc](https://neurolex.ai).
+The types survey elements that are currently supported are:
+- Consent form
+- Multiple choice questions
+- Checkbox questions
+- Text response questions
+- Audio response questions
+- Rating questions
+- Info screens

 ## Using the Framework
 To launch a survey, a you need to know the survey ID and the parent view controller on which the survey view controller is presenting.
 The survey ID of a SurveyLex survey is formatted as a UUID string, as in app.surveylex.com/surveys/**c741cba0-acca-11e9-aeb9-2b1c6d8db2a2**.